Derek Winnert

 2

-Crazier still is Brember Wills as the mad brother Saul they have locked away upstairs, while wonderful Boris Karloff, now a top-billed star since his triumph Whale’s Frankenstein the previous year (during which time he had done another eight movies!), is their creepy mute, bearded butler Morgan, though infuriatingly this means he has no lines.
+Crazier still is Brember Wills as the mad brother Saul they have locked away upstairs, a psychotic pyromaniac, while wonderful Boris Karloff, now a top-billed star since his triumph Whale’s Frankenstein the previous year (during which time he had done another eight movies!), is their creepy mute, bearded butler Morgan, though infuriatingly this means he has no lines, but he looms and menaces to perfection.
+Morgan, Horace declares, is ‘an uncivilised brute.
+Sometimes he drinks heavily.
+A night like this will set him going and once he’s drunk he’s rather dangerous.’

-It is a ripe cast indeed, mostly imported from Britain (apart from Douglas and Stuart), along with director Whale, who had just scored such a monster triumph with his 1931 film Frankenstein.
+It is a ripe cast indeed, mostly imported from Britain (apart from Douglas and Stuart, whose ‘English’ accents leave something to be desired), along with inspired director Whale, who had just scored such a monster triumph with his 1931 film Frankenstein.
+Talking accents, Charles Laughton’s tones as rich bluff Yorkshireman Sir William Porterhouse seem well dodgy, but he is actually from Yorkshire, playing a character that is basically himself.
+His acting is pretty ripe, too, but it is that kind of show.
+He is giving what he was probably asked to do.

 4

 Benn W Levy and R C Sherriff’s screenplay strips Priestley’s novel of its social comment, but keeps its spirit and witty dialogue and adds some shocks to keep it in the horror film area.
-Jokily, an actress (Elspeth Dudgeon) is cast as a croaky, whispy-bearded, 102-year-old bedridden Sir Roderick, but she is credited as John Dudgeon.
+Jokily (though quite why?), an actress (Elspeth Dudgeon) is cast as a croaky, whispy-bearded, 102-year-old bedridden Sir Roderick Femm, but she is credited as John Dudgeon.
+Her one scene is a peach.
+Why? is not a question to ask of this film.
+It has no story and makes no sense, and its nonsense is what makes it so amusing.

 5

-This flamboyant, bizarre and blackly comic story works on screen perfectly, just like a really weird dream.
-Thesiger has many of the best lines: ‘My sister was on the point of arranging these flowers’ (chucks them in the fire)… ‘We make our own electric light here, [lights flicker and extinguish], but we’re not very good at it.’
+This flamboyant, bizarre and blackly comic story works on screen perfectly, just like a really weird dream, or maybe even a nightmare.
+Thesiger has many of the best lines: ‘My sister was on the point of arranging these flowers’ (chucks them in the fire)… and ‘We make our own electric light here, [lights flicker and extinguish], and we are not very good at it.
+Pray, don’t be alarmed if they go out altogether.’
+Oh, and ‘Have a potato’.
+It isn’t actually a great line, but Thesiger turns the repeated line into a comedy gem.
+It’s the way he tells it.

 The Old Dark House was previewed in the US early July 1932 and all nine New York City daily newspapers reviewed the film positively.
 It was booked for three weeks at the Rialto Theatre in New York City, but after starting well in the first week of release audience turn-out dropped to less than half in its second week through negative word of mouth and the film was pulled after ten days.